hirefire/hirefire-resource-ruby/README.md

-## HireFire: Autoscaling for Heroku-hosted Applications
+## HireFire: Advanced Autoscaling for Heroku-hosted Applications

 [HireFire] is the oldest autoscaling service for applications running on [Heroku].
 Since 2011, we've assisted more than 1,000 companies in autoscaling upwards of 5,000 applications, with over 10,000 dynos.

-This gem integrates with Ruby applications running on Heroku in order to collect the relevant metrics and make them available to HireFire to effectively autoscale web and worker dynos.
+This gem collects metrics from Ruby applications running on Heroku in order to collect metrics and make them available to HireFire to effectively autoscale web and worker dynos.

-COMING SOON: See our [Getting Started with Ruby] guide on how to set up HireFire with your Ruby application.
+WIP: See our [Getting Started with Ruby] guide on how to set up HireFire with your Ruby application.

 ## Development